Bielectron vortices in two-dimensional Dirac semimetals

+\textbf{Discussion.---} In conclusion, we have demonstrated that a gapless Dirac-Weyl 2D system with a short-range inter-particle interaction favors the existence of zero-energy charged bound pairs.
+The associated peak in the local density of states at the Dirac point, which is sensitive to the carrier density, should be taken into account for the interpretation of the scanning tunneling microscopy results.
+This peak could also serve as a source of carriers with energies corresponding to the strong nonlinear electromagnetic response \cite{Mikhailov08} making low-doped graphene better suited for relevant applications \cite{Khurgin}.

-A practical application of the introduced zero-energy quasiparticles could be found in nonlinear optics, where a reservoir of charged vortices at the Dirac point will contribute noticeably to optical nonlinearities at low frequencies, which have recently been declared \cite{Khurgin} of little significance in graphene due to the commonly assumed vanishing density of carriers when the Fermi level is near the Dirac point where the nonlinearities are strongest.
-Less practical but perhaps more interestingly, the reservoir of bielectron vortices can play a similar role to the superconductor in proximity to a Weyl semimetal by enforcing electron-hole symmetry.
-Indeed, adding an electron to the condensate of vortices is equivalent to adding another zero-energy vortex and a hole, which makes the system a promising candidate in the on-going search of Majorana modes in solids.
-The analogue of a quantum wire needed for manipulating Majorana fermions is offered by zero-mode graphene waveguides \cite{Hartmann10, VPM}.
+Arguably, the reservoir of bosonic vortices can play a similar role to that of a superconductor in proximity to a Weyl semimetal by enforcing electron-hole symmetry.
+Indeed, adding an electron to the considered system is equivalent to adding a hole and another zero-energy vortex which makes this system a promising candidate in the on-going search of Majorana modes in solids.
+Notably, the particle-hole symmetry provided by the condensate is a necessary, rather than a sufficient, condition for creating Majorana modes.
+Searching for the most suitable Dirac-Weyl system, which will involve an appropriate Chern number analysis, is one of the avenues for future work.

-In conclusion, we have demonstrated that a gapless Dirac-Weyl 2D system with a short-range inter-particle interaction favors the existence of zero-energy charged bound pairs.
-In our view, the best candidate for observing these hitherto overlooked quasiparticles is gated monolayer graphene.
-These bielectron states are immobile vortices, defined by a nonzero angular momentum, and are bosonic in nature, opening up the possibility for the gapless condensate which is arguably a new state of matter.
-The seemingly rigid requirements on the strength and spatial extent of the interaction potential to support such two-particle vortices should be naturally favored to reduce the total energy of the system, with the potential strength easily adjusted via weak linear screening by a small number of residual free carriers.
-We speculate that the reservoir of zero-energy charged vortices provide an alternative explanation to a number of experiments in gated graphene.

-This work was supported by the UK EPSRC (CAD), the EU FP7 ITN NOTEDEV (Grant No. FP7-607521), and FP7 IRSES projects CANTOR (Grant No. FP7-612285), QOCaN (Grant No. FP7-316432), and InterNoM (Grant No. FP7-612624).
-We thank R.~J.~Nicholas, L.~A.~Ponomarenko and B.~I.~Shklovskii for fruitful discussions.